 Example #3 – Reduction of working capital

-This is also another example internal sources of finance.
+This is also another example of internal sources of finance.
 Though it’s not used much, it can be valid if the company needs a small amount of money immediately.

 - A company can lengthen the cycle of accounts payable.

 Speeding up the stock/accounts receivable cycle will help them get the cash quickly.
 And lengthening the accounts payable cycle will keep the cash in the company for some time.
 As a result, a business can use this cash for its immediate requirement.
-Other than these, personal savings, employee contribution to the company etc. can also be called as internal sources of finance.
+Other than these, personal savings, employee contribution to the company, etc. can also be called as internal sources of finance.

 This has been a guide to what is Internal Source of Finance.
-Here we discuss the Top 3 examples of the internal source of finance – Profit and Retained Earnings, Sales of Assets and Reduction of working capital.
+Here we discuss the Top 3 examples of the internal source of finance – Profit and Retained Earnings, Sales of Assets, and Reduction of working capital.
 You may also go through the following recommended articles to learn more on Corporate Finance –